dtnghigithub/natgeo/README.md

 ## Demo of Insect Object Counter Custom Function in Action!

 ## Downloading Official Pre-trained Weights
 YOLOv4-pestdetection comes pre-trained and able to detect 22 classes.
-For easy demo purposes you can use the pre-trained weights yolov4-pestdetection_last.weights in
+For easy demo purposes you can use the pre-trained weights yolov4-insectdetection_last.weights at this link https://drive.google.com/file/d/1QDaHKsejJS6XpDBfcNxPMfl_zDITF8x5/view?usp=sharing

 ## Training your own model